drewby/opentelemetry.io/content/en/blog/2024/otel-generative-ai/index.md

 Python Contrib project to automate telemetry collection for generative AI applications.
 The first release is a Python library, given Python’s widespread use in AI development.
-Designed to integrate seamlessly with OpenAI’s API, this library captures spans, metrics, and events, gathering essential data like model inputs, response metadata, and token usage in a structured format.
+Designed to integrate seamlessly with OpenAI’s API, this library captures spans and events, gathering essential data like model inputs, response metadata, and token usage in a structured format.

 ## Key Signals for Generative AI